 Why, you ask?
 This is the perfect opportunity to make sure that your current allergy management plan is still effective.
 For example, do you have enough epinephrine auto-injectors, if that's part of your plan?
 The healthcare team will ask the questions experts think of to make sure you're prepared.
 You can also let them know you’ll be asking the preschool or daycare about a care plan (more on that below).
 Check!

 Start the discussion with the preschool or daycare team about creating an individualized care plan.
-Ask how the school can work with you to develop a written plan to ensure your child’s needs are met and he/she and participate and be safe at school.
+Ask how the school can work with you to develop a written plan to ensure your child’s needs are met and he/she can participate and be safe at school.
 In the United States this is known as a 504 plan, and in Canada some provinces may require something like this.
 The school may ask you to provide medical information or other documents from your child's healthcare team.

 In the US, a 504 plan (or accommodation plan) is a written plan that describes exactly how the school will ensure your child’s needs are met and allow your child to participate safely during all parts of the school day.
 A team at the school will ensure your child qualifies for a 504 plan.
 You may need to provide medical information and/or recommendations from your child’s allergist and/or pediatrician.
 If the team finds your child eligible, they will create a 504 Plan.